LLM in

 Criminology And Criminal Justice Highlights

-- Our facilities at Queen's include a state-of-art Law building with superb teaching facilities, a moot court and study spaces.
-Queen's has one of the most modern campuses in the UK, including the award-winning McClay Library, one of the finest libraries in the world and home to 1.2 million volumes and over 2,000 reader places.
+Our facilities at Queen’s include a state-of-art Law building with superb teaching facilities, a moot court, and study spaces.
+Queen’s has one of the most modern campuses in the UK, including the award-winning McClay Library, one of the finest libraries in the world and home to 1.2 million volumes and over 2,000 reader places.
 Our Physical Education Centre was used as a training camp for the 2012 Olympics.
-Our Queen's Elms Student Village and city-centre student accommodation in 2018 are located within easy walking distance of the University.
+Our Queen’s Elms Student Village and city center student accommodation (built in 2018) are located within easy walking distance of the University.

 Internationally Renowned Experts

-- Law at Queen's is taught by world-leading experts in the area of Law.
-Our staff have close research links with the professions, government and Civil Society.
-Law at Queen's is in the top 125 Law Schools worldwide and we are ranked 14th in the world for the global outlook.
-Research in Law was ranked 15th in the UK in the most recent Research Assessment Exercise (2014).
-Over 95% of the Research Activity in the School was judged to be of international quality and above.
+Law at Queen's is taught by world-leading experts in the area of Criminology and Criminal Justice.
+Our staff has close research links with the professions, government, and Civil Society.
+Law at Queen's is in the top 150 Law Schools worldwide and we are ranked 19th in the world for global outlook.
+Research in Law was ranked 8th in the UK in the most recent Research Assessment Exercise (2021).

 Student Experience

-- The LLM Criminal Justice programme is international in focus and taught by leading academics and practitioners in the field.
-Research and teaching is carried out under the auspices of the Institute of Criminology and Criminal Justice (ICCJ), which has strong connections to civil society organisations, criminal justice bodies and agencies, and international institutions and networks.
-The ICCJ organises an active, annual speaker and conference series, with talks by academics and practitioners.
-At Queen's, you will be part of a thriving postgraduate culture built on teaching excellence, leading-edge research, innovation, collaboration and engagement.
+The LLM Criminal Justice program is international in focus and taught by leading academics and practitioners in the field.
+Research and teaching is carried out under the auspices of the Institute of Criminology and Criminal Justice (ICCJ).
+The ICCJ organizes an active, annual speaker and conference series, with talks by academics and practitioners.
+At Queen's, you will be part of a thriving postgraduate culture built on teaching excellence, leading-edge research, innovation, collaboration, and engagement.
 These components are woven together in our Graduate School.
 It is here you will develop new skills and increased personal effectiveness that will enable you to stand out in the crowded and increasingly competitive global job market.
 Life at Queen's is not just about the degree.
 We offer our students the opportunity to really enrich their studies.
-Whether you're into student societies, sports, music, dance, or just a coffee with your friends, Queen's has exceptional facilities to cater for all interests.
+Whether you're into student societies, sports, music, dance, or just a coffee with your friends, Queen's has exceptional facilities to cater to all interests.
+Queen’s was ranked 9th in the UK for university facilities.

 Curriculum